MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 If you wish to pause provisioning to this application, on the provisioning configuration page, you can change the provisioning status to **Off**, and select **Save**.
 This action stops the provisioning service from running in the future.

 ## Check that users were successfully provisioned
 After waiting, check the directory server to ensure users are being provisioned.
-They query you perform to the directory server will depend on what commands your directory server provides.
+The query you perform to the directory server will depend on what commands your directory server provides.

 The following instructions illustrate how to check OpenLDAP on Linux.